 You will find additional information about transcripts on each individual program page, under “Host Institution / School of Record.”

-So, let’s say you have completed one year of language study in the US (100 level) and then you take a year abroad.
+As an example, let’s say you have completed one year of language study in the US (100 level) and then you take a year abroad.
 You would cover 200 and 300 level in that time.
 If you have taken the initiative to get out and speak to locals, your measured conversation skills should be well beyond most 300-level students in the US when you return.
-Your language learning ability will of course affect your progress as well.
+Your language learning ability will of course also affect your progress.

-Our Russian as a Second Language program includes 20 intensive hours per week of language instruction.
-Thus, you earn 15-18 credits each semester.
+Most SRAS programs include an intensive Russian language core of 20 hours per week.
+Thus, you could earn 15-18 credits each semester on language alone.
 Your home university will determine how these credits will apply to your major.

 Your schedule.
 Scheduling is completed after your arrival.
 Most of our host universities post schedules even for local students only at the beginning of the term.
 This is normal.
 Courses usually begin on the second or third business day after you arrive.
 This allows for testing, orientation, and for you to sleep off some jet-lag.
 Courses tend to be held M-F, between 9am and 3pm.
 However, it is not uncommon, particularly if you are joining some non-language, mainstream courses, for there to even be an occasional class session on a weekend.